haileytapia/portfolio/VarianceChartDomo.md

 Variance charts show the differences between two sets of data.
 This chart type is useful for comparing performance over time, identifying trends, and spotting outliers.

 The following two-line chart shows sales versus budget data for the past three years.
 The blue line represents sales, and the green line represents budget.
-It is difficult to see the differences between the lines and draw any meaningful conclusions from this two-line chart.
+It is difficult to analyze the data and draw meaningful conclusions from this two-line chart.

 ![Two-line chart](https://github.com/haileytapia/portfolio/assets/78626762/9c98424a-334c-4b49-bb4d-8f0b9d85932b)